purcell/nix-emacs-ci/README.md

 ## Travis usage

 Here's some example usage: caution that this early method may change.
+Early adopters should watch [issue 6](https://github.com/purcell/nix-emacs-ci/issues/6) to be kept up to date with changes to the recommended usage method.

 ```yaml
 language: nix